Firosvpz/Taskify_frontend/README.md

-# Task Management Application - Taskly
+# Task Management Application - TaskLY

 A full-stack task management application with features like user authentication, real-time updates, and data visualization.
 This application is built using **Node.js** for the backend, **React** with **Vite** for the frontend, and **MongoDB** as the database.
 The application is developed using TypeScript for both the frontend and backend, enhancing type safety and code reliability.